Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 * Prints the value of each element.
 * Prints the sum of the elements in the array.

+Each iteration is shown in the following image:

 ![for-each-example1.png](images/for-each-example1.png)

+Solution:

 ```java
 int[] array = {6, 8, 9, 1};